zhaojiac/tipcal/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories: (for demo purpose, the timeout used here is only 10 seconds)

 ![Video Walkthrough](http://i.imgur.com/gkWqP5d.gif)